 If you like this site, please help support it

+Many scripts ask you to send me some money if you like and use them.
 Donations of any convenient size help defray my personal costs in keeping the site going.
 Making a contribution via Kagi or PayPal is easy, safe, and secure.
 Future visitors salute you!